tonatiuh19/beauty_hospital/README.md

-# Beauty Hospital Platform 🏥
+# All Beauty Luxury & Wellness Platform 💎

 A complete solution designed for hair removal clinics and medical aesthetic centers.
 The platform centralizes patient management, appointment scheduling, payments, contracts, and notifications in one secure ecosystem.